colosseum-wiot/user-documentation/docs/source/container_mgmt/manage_docker_containers.rst

 With this feature, a user can save the current status of a running Docker container of an active reservation by committing a new image into the Colosseum Docker Registry.
 The committed image can then be used in a new GPU reservation, or exported in the NAS with the Export feature explained below.

-This feature is similar to the colosseumcli snapshot used to save an LXC container, as shown in :doc:`Save an Image Snapshot using ColosseumCLI <save_an_image_snapshot_using_colosseumcli>`.
+This feature is similar to the colosseumcli snapshot used to save an LXC container, as shown in :doc:`Save an Image Snapshot using ColosseumCLI </radio_api_traffic/save_image_snapshot>`.
 If a user wants to save both the Docker and LXC containers, he should perform the saving operations separately, i.e. by using the Commit feature for Docker, and the colosseumcli snapshot for LXC.

 In order to commit a Docker image, a user should perform these steps: